Viola Sonata No. 1 (Hindemith): I. Fantasie

 At about three minutes in length, this is the shortest of the movements, and also the freest in form and harmonic exploration, passing through roughly ten keys in the space of 41 measures.
 The viola introduces the main theme of the sonata in the key of F, over hushed piano accompaniment; the piano soon picks up this melody and the two instruments begin to develop a rhythmic figure that serves as a sort of coda to the theme.
 The piano then falls back to a subsidiary role with shimmering thirty-second note accompaniment, while the theme builds in the viola to a powerful, C-major cadenza.
 The music picks up again quietly in E minor on the piano, as the viola plays a decorative rhythmic figure.
 The theme returns quickly and is passed between the instruments in a show of virtuosity for the soloist.
-After a final, powerful statement, the music comes to rest in D; the piano attempts to stray to the minor mode with G-minor chords and F-naturals, but the viola insists on rising to an F-sharp.
-Alone now, the viola rises by whole steps to A-sharp, which is sustained enharmonically to B-flat as the beginning of the next movement.
+After a final, powerful statement, the music comes to rest in D; the piano attempts to stray to the minor mode with G-minor chords and F♮s, but the viola insists on rising to an F♯.
+Alone now, the viola rises by whole steps to A♯, which is sustained enharmonically to B♭ as the beginning of the next movement.